The Structural Engineers Association of Illinois

 Projects in this category are those costing below $1

-be waived.
+million.
 With this award category, SEAOI looks to

 promote smaller projects which represent outstanding

-The finalists will present at the
+winners will be announced at the

 Structures in Fifty Years